-A Clan may attack/engage a maximum of two other Clans in a turn (regardless of whether the engagement is Field, Assault or Siege).
+A Clan may attack/engage a maximum of two other Clans in a turn (regardless of whether the engagement is Field, Assault or Siege; it includes Locate and Raid, but not overruns, which are automatic).
 This applies whether the Clan announces the attack or is the victim of it.
 However, this might involve attacks against multiple sub-units of a Clan from the one (or two) Clan(s).
 Similarly, multiple sub-units of a Clan may attack up to two Clans.
 For example, if 0100 and 0101 and 1101 (the latter two not in Meeting of the Clan) meet an enemy they may all engage.
 But if 0100, 0101 and 0102 meet an enemy only two of them may attack.
 There will be a degree of judgement involved as situations unfold and present the possibility of scenarios not neatly covered in the rules.